Particl-Community/academy/in-depth/indepth_mp_moderation.rst

 Flagging
 ^^^^^^^^

 If you find a listing that you think shouldn't be on the marketplace, you can flag it for removal.
-This **immediately takes it off your marketplace** and moves it to the *Reported Listings* page where other people will now be able to upvote or downvote it.
-You won't see that listing on the marketplace anymore, but others will on their end and they'll still be able to purchase it without any issue.
+This **immediately takes it off your instance of the marketplace** and moves it to the *Reported Listings* page where other people will now be able to upvote or downvote it.
+You won't see that listing on the marketplace anymore, but others still do and can purchase it up until the point when that listing accumulates enough downvotes.

 Upvoting and downvoting
 ^^^^^^^^^^^^^^^^^^^^^^^